amalter/random-restaurant-generator-vanilla/README.md

 - Written in vanilla JavaScript, CSS and HTML.
 - Pulls data from Google Spreadsheet API containing vegan-friendly restaurants in the Seattle Region.

-### Version 1
+### Current Version 1

-The goal for V1 is to generate a random restaurant and link on button click.
+V1 generates a random restaurant and link on button click.

-### Version 2
+### Future Version 2

 The goal for V2 is to add filter options to help narrow down by location and cuisine keywords.